ni/webvi-examples/MultipleTopLevelWebVIs/Readme.md

   - Click Build

 # Hosting
-Place the entire `MultipleTopLevelWebVIs` directory built under `Builds/Web Server/Configuration1/` to any Web server of your choosing.
+Copy the entire `MultipleTopLevelWebVIs` directory built under `Builds/Web Server/Configuration1/` to any Web Server of your choosing.
 ## Hosting with LabVIEW 2009-2017 Web Server
 1. Open `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`
 2. Copy the `MultipleTopLevelWebVIs` directory into the `www` directory